kamimrcht/webpage/set_kmer_sets2.md

 Global notes:

 * Colored k-mer sets are recently used for pangenome annotation [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10620059/) and [here](http://m.genome.cshlp.org/content/early/2023/08/24/gr.277733.123) and for metagenomic profiling with [KMCP](https://academic.oup.com/bioinformatics/article/39/1/btac845/6965021).
 Will 2024 be the year of applications of these methods?
 Metagraph's team was a pioneer at releasing online large scale indexes to explore collections of datasets, but in 2024 we've seen at least 3 new manuscripts.
 ORA ([manuscript](https://www.nature.com/articles/s43588-024-00596-6)/[website](https://ocean-read-atlas.mio.osupytheas.fr/)) allows to navigate the sequencing of plankton) all over the globe, along with biotic and abiotic factors.
 AllTheBacteria ([manuscript](https://www.biorxiv.org/content/10.1101/2024.03.08.584059v1.full)) provides a huge collection of queriable assembled bacterial genomes (almost 2 million!).
-The Transipedia index ([manuscript]([REF](https://www.biorxiv.org/content/10.1101/2024.02.27.581927v1.abstract))/[website](https://transipedia.org/)) shows how a large scale k-mer RNA-seq cancer database allows to spot cancer biomarkers.
+The Transipedia index ([manuscript](https://www.biorxiv.org/content/10.1101/2024.02.27.581927v1.abstract)/[website](https://transipedia.org/)) https://kamimrcht.github.io/webpage/tigs.htmlshows how a large scale k-mer RNA-seq cancer database allows to spot cancer biomarkers.

+* 3 of the 2023-2024 mentioned structures were developed in Rust, the majority of the rest in C++, some with projects of reimplementations in Rust.

+* Metadata inclusion and compression in the graphs remains an understudied topic, but with notable efforts [here](https://www.biorxiv.org/content/10.1101/2023.05.12.540616v3) and [here](https://www.biorxiv.org/content/10.1101/2023.07.21.550101v2).
+For sequence compression, outside of the BWT approaches, the compacted representations of k-mers sets through strings leveraging k-mer overlaps (spectral preserving string sets [SPSS](https://kamimrcht.github.io/webpage/tigs.html)) have a [unifiying paper](https://www.biorxiv.org/content/10.1101/2023.02.01.526717v1.full), and [phylogenetic compression](https://www.biorxiv.org/content/10.1101/2023.04.15.536996v2) allowed to compress the 2 million assemblies in AllTheBacteria.

+* I think we will witness more and more convergence between structures described here and variation graphs.
+I also wish there were more connections done between the BWT paradigm and the hashing paradigm.

 * If we restrict to data structures manuscripts only (and put aside applications), how many distinct female authors can we account for in the literature cited in the figure?
 Let's name them.
 Fatemeh Almodaresi, Amatur Rahman, Mitra Darvish, Svenja Mehringer, Léa Vandamme, Olga Kalinina, Annie Chateau, Christina Boucher and myself.
 There is also a small amount of groups represented in my review, most being in Europe or North America.
 Some authors from these hubs come from lower income countries such as Bangladesh or Brasil.
 Other exceptions include a few chinese colleagues: Wei Shen, Hongzhe Guo and his collaborators.
 These observations could very well, partly at least, be a reflect of biases of my personnal scientific bubble.

 # References of newest papers: